mangojuicejs/mangojuice/README.md

   ...
 }
 ```
 **`port({ model, destroy, exec })`** is a special function of logic object, that is aimed to subscribe to some global events.
 In the example we just made an interval for refreshing the search results every 10 secs.
-Also we subscribed to the destroy Promise, which will be resolved when the block will be removed.
+Also we subscribed to the destroy Promise, which will be resolved when the block is removed.

 ## Conclusion
-That is all about basics of MJS.
+These are the basics of MJS.
 It was inspired by many existing frameworks/languages that the author used for a while.
-So probably there is no something extremly new.
-MJS is all about defining scalable, flexible way of implementing logic of your app in MVC manner with help of Command Pattern and of the latest available ES6/ES7 features, like decorators or async/await.
+So probably there is not anything extremely new.
+MJS is all about defining a scalable, flexible way of implementing logic of your app in following the MVC pattern with the help of the Command Pattern and of the latest available ES6/ES7 features, like decorators or async/await.

 ## Documentation
 TODO